Mississippi Golf Cart Laws (2026)

 Overview

-Mississippi law was updated to allow golf carts and low-speed vehicles on public roads if a municipality passes an ordinance to permit them.
-In areas that adopt a local ordinance, golf carts (≤20 mph) and LSVs (20–25 mph) must be registered with the city and can be driven on streets where bicycles are allowed (typically roads with lower speed limits).
+Mississippi law allows golf carts and low-speed vehicles on public roads only if a municipality passes an ordinance to permit them.
+In areas that adopt a local ordinance, golf carts (20 mph or less) and LSVs (over 20 mph and under 25 mph) must be registered with the city, display the required decal, and be driven only on streets where bicycles are permitted.
 State law prohibits their use on state or federal highways except to cross at intersections.
-Drivers must be at least 16 years old with a valid driver’s license and carry liability insurance while operating the cart on public roads.
-Outside of towns that opt in, golf carts are not street legal in Mississippi.
+Drivers must carry a valid driver's license or temporary driving permit and proof of financial responsibility while operating the cart on public roads.
+Outside municipalities that opt in, golf carts are not street legal in Mississippi.

 County & Local Rules